Skip to content

 Connection between counting sort and bucket sort

-From the perspective of bucket sort, we can regard each index of the counting array counter in counting sort as a bucket, and the process of counting quantities as distributing each element to the corresponding bucket.
+From the perspective of bucket sort, each index of the counting array counter can be viewed as a bucket, and the counting process can be seen as distributing elements into their corresponding buckets.
 Essentially, counting sort is a special case of bucket sort for integer data.

 11.9.2 Complete Implementation

-Observant readers may have noticed that if the input data is objects, step 3. above becomes invalid.
-Suppose the input data is product objects, and we want to sort the products by price (a member variable of the class), but the above algorithm can only give the sorting result of prices.
+Observant readers may have noticed that if the input consists of objects, step 3. above no longer works.
+Suppose the input consists of product objects and we want to sort them by price (a member variable of the class); the above algorithm can only produce the sorted order of the prices themselves.

-So how can we obtain the sorting result of the original data?
-We first calculate the "prefix sum" of counter.
-As the name suggests, the prefix sum at index i, prefix[i], equals the sum of the first i elements of the array:
+So how can we obtain the sorted order of the original data?
+We first compute the prefix sums of counter.
+As the name suggests, the prefix sum at index i, prefix[i], equals the sum of the elements from index 0 through i:

 \[ \text{prefix}[i] = \sum_{j=0}^i \text{counter[j]} \]

-The prefix sum has a clear meaning: prefix[num] - 1 represents the index of the last occurrence of element num in the result array res.
-This information is very critical because it tells us where each element should appear in the result array.
-Next, we traverse each element num of the original array nums in reverse order, performing the following two steps in each iteration.
+The prefix sum has a clear interpretation: prefix[num] - 1 gives the index of the last occurrence of element num in the result array res.
+This information is crucial because it tells us where each element should be placed in the result array.
+Next, we traverse the original array nums in reverse, and for each element num, perform the following two steps.

-1. Fill num into the array res at index prefix[num] - 1.
+1. Place num at index prefix[num] - 1 of the array res.

 2. Decrease the prefix sum prefix[num] by \(1\) to get the index for the next placement of num.